Artem Dmytruk

 Artem Hennadiyovych Dmytruk (Артем Геннадійович Дмитрук; born 28 June 1993) is a Ukrainian weightlifter, activist and politician, who currently serves as a People's Deputy of Ukraine from the 133rd electoral district since 2019.

-Having been initially elected an independent candidate supported by Volodymyr Zelenskyy’s Servant of the People, he joined the party shortly thereafter, before defecting to Smart Politics in 2021 and later Restoration of Ukraine in 2022.
-Critics have labelled Dmytruk as pro-Russian, which he has denied, pointing in particular to his organisation of a territorial defence unit following the 2022 Russian invasion of Ukraine, which he has condemned.
+Having been initially elected an independent candidate supported by Volodymyr Zelenskyy's Servant of the People, he joined the party shortly thereafter, before changing affiliation to Smart Politics in 2021 and later Restoration of Ukraine in 2022.
+Critics have labelled Dmytruk pro-Russian, which he has denied, pointing in particular to his organisation of a territorial defence unit following the Russian invasion of Ukraine; he has condemned the invasion.
 Prior to his political career, as a weightlifter, Dmytruk won the 2014 World Powerlifting Championship, and, in 2018, the silver medal at the Crosslifting World Cup.

 Early life

 Artem Hennadiyovych Dmytruk was born on 28 June 1993 in the city of Koziatyn in central Ukraine.
 He graduated the National University Odesa Law Academy, specialising in jurisprudence.
 Dmytruk then worked in various jobs as an entrepreneur, porter and bouncer.
 He was the owner of the Barbell Barbell Gym and "baza" fitness clubs.

 Simultaneously becoming involved in activism, Dmytruk co-founded the "I'm an Odesan, and I care" non-governmental organisation, as well as becoming a member of the "Ilya Muromets" non-governmental organisation.